cudy789/AMPL/docs/index.rst

 ###########

 .. important::
-    This project is under active development, use at your own risk!
+    This project is under active development!

 Apriltag multicamera pose localization (AMPL) is a position estimator that uses the known location of `Apriltag <https://github.com/AprilRobotics/apriltag>`_ fiducials